Shrey113/Adb-Device-Manager/README.md

    - **Multi-Device View:** Control and view multiple Android devices at once, each in its own window.

 3. **:loud_sound: Real-Time Audio Streaming**
-   - **Full Audio Pass-Through:** Hear your device’s audio (music, notifications, calls) on your PC speakers or headset.
+   - **Full Audio Pass-Through:** Hear your device's audio (music, notifications, calls) on your PC speakers or headset.
    - **Volume & Mixing Controls:** Balance or mute different devices independently.
    - **Synced Media Playback:** Watch videos or play games on your phone while listening to perfectly synced audio on your PC.

 4. **:keyboard: Keyboard & Mouse Sync**
-   - **Complete Input Control:** Type, swipe, scroll, and tap using your PC’s keyboard and mouse.
+   - **Complete Input Control:** Type, swipe, scroll, and tap using your PC's keyboard and mouse.
    - **Advanced Shortcuts:** Assign hotkeys for common Android actions (Home, Back, Recents) or specific apps.
    - **Gesture Emulation:** Simulate pinch-to-zoom, rotate, and other multi-touch gestures via your mouse or trackpad.